MIT conducts research to make AI smarter

 tensorflow

-For NetCare and its clients, this technology represents a major step forward.
-We can deliver AI applications that are not only intelligent but also safer and more predictable with a lower risk of hallucinations.
-It helps organizations make better-informed decisions and reduce risks when introducing AI into mission-critical applications.
+For NetCare and its clients, this technology represents a huge step forward.
+We can deliver AI applications that are not only intelligent but also safe and more predictable with a lower chance of hallucinations.
+It helps organizations make better‑informed decisions and reduce risks when deploying AI in mission‑critical applications.

 Conclusion

-MIT team shows that the future of AI is not only about becoming smarter, but above all about operating more safely and fairly.
+The MIT team demonstrates that the future of AI is not only about becoming smarter, but especially about operating more safely and fairly.
 At NetCare we believe AI only becomes truly valuable when it is transparent about its own limitations.
-With advanced uncertainty quantification tools like Capsa, you can put that vision into practice.
+With advanced uncertainty quantification tools such as Capsa, you can also put that vision into practice.

 Gerard